openobserve/openobserve-docs/docs/user-guide/concepts.md

 ### Inverted index search

 Similar to full text search, user can enabled inverted index feature and select appropriate fields to be indexed during ingestion.
-For such fields, user can query function `match_all` for case-insensitive search for all the fields that have Inverted Index set as the `Index Type`.
+For such fields, user can query function `match_all` for case-insensitive search for all the fields that have Inverted Index set as the `Full text search`.